dswh/ai-engineer-roadmap/README.md

 | AI Security                         | - [Red Teaming LLM Applications](https://www.deeplearning.ai/short-courses/red-teaming-llm-applications/) - learn to identify and evaluate vulnerabilities in LLM apps.<br>- [Planning red teaming for large language models (LLMs) and their applications](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming)<br>- A detailed list of resources on [LLM security](https://llmsecurity.net/) highlighting all potential risks and vulnerabilities in AI applications. |

-## Functional Product / Project Ideas
+## Functional Product / Project Ideas to build the above skills

 Here's the content of your HTML table converted into a well-formatted markdown table: